TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap.rst

          }
       }

-   For :ts:`page.10` the content, which is present when :ts:`postUserFunc` is executed, will be given to the PHP function :php:`reverseString()`.
+   For :typoscript:`page.10` the content, which is present when :typoscript:`postUserFunc` is executed, will be given to the PHP function :php:`reverseString()`.
 The result will be "!DLROW OLLEH".

-   The content of :ts:`page.20` will be processed by the function :php:`reverseString()` from the class :php:`YourClass`.
+   The content of :typoscript:`page.20` will be processed by the function :php:`reverseString()` from the class :php:`YourClass`.
 This also returns the text "!DLROW OLLEH", but wrapped into a link to the page with the ID 11.
 The result will be :html:`<a href="index.php?id=11">!DLROW OLLEH</a>`.

-   Note how in the second example :php:`$cObj`, the reference to the calling :ts:`cObject`, is utilised to use functions from :file:`ContentObjectRenderer.php`!
+   Note how in the second example :php:`$cObj`, the reference to the calling :typoscript:`cObject`, is utilised to use functions from :file:`ContentObjectRenderer.php`!